 Why do I see a “503 Service Unavailable” error?

-If you see a “503 Service Unavailable” error message on your Web site, it means that the site has reached the limit on how many simultaneous “requests” it can handle from you.
+If you see a “503 Service Unavailable” error message on your website, it means that the site has reached the limit of how many simultaneous “requests” it can handle from you.

 There are two important things to keep in mind about 503 errors:

-- The cause of the 503 error is not the page request you made when the error appeared.
-The problem happened because a previous page request hasn’t yet finished, and there isn’t “room” for you to start running a new script on the site yet.
+- The cause of the 503 error is not the page request you made when the 503 error appeared.
+The 503 error means that several previous page requests haven’t yet finished, so there isn’t “room” for you to start running a new script on the site yet.

-We sometimes hear reports of 503 errors because a WordPress site owner starts running a server script that takes a long time, then opens a new browser tab and starts trying to do other things while the first thing is still going.
-But there’s a limit to how many things each connected IP address can do at once on a site — and that limit is useful, because it prevents the site owner (or anyone else) from using up so many script “slots” that other visitors can’t run scripts themselves.
+We sometimes hear reports of 503 errors because a WordPress site owner starts running a server script that takes a long time, then opens a new browser tab (or reloads the page, or uses the back button) and starts trying to do other things while the first thing is still going.
+But there’s a limit to how many things each connected IP address can do at once on a site — and that limit is useful, because it prevents the site owner (or anyone else) from using up so many script “slots” that other visitors can’t run scripts and view the site themselves.

-If you see a 503 error on your own site and you’re wondering what’s wrong, don’t focus on the last thing you clicked on.
+If you see a 503 error on your own site and you’re wondering what’s wrong, don’t focus on the thing you just clicked on.
+That is not the cause of the problem.
 Think back to what other things you tried doing on your site in the last few minutes that may not have finished yet.
 Those are the cause of the problem.